Skip Blumberg goes to the Soviet Union to investigate "unofficial artists" - those not sanctioned by the state.

 13:05Copy video clip URL The group goes shopping.
 Text: “G.V.M.
 Department Store, Moscow’s largest, long lines, not much to buy.”
 It resembles a train station.
 Blumberg films the crowd.
 He talks to a man about the black market.
 Text: “official rate” $1/6 rubles (17 cents), black market: $1/12 rubles (8 cents).”
 More crowd footage, then more text: “the longer lines are for a few scarce commodities…e.g. children’s books.
 The longest line is down the street at a new store…Estee Lauder.”
 Footage of the Lauder front window, which advertised perfume at 140.00 rubles.

 14:23Copy video clip URL The group goes to a supermarket.
 Text: “Shopping.
 Food Shopping with Mera.”
-They go to the meat counter, which is not a counter usually used, but a row of bins up against the wall full of various meat cuts in plastic bags.
+They go to the meat counter, which is not a counter usually used, but it hosts a row of bins full of various meat cuts in plastic bags.
 Mera picks up a bag of “fresh vegetables” which have been cut up and placed in a bag, alone in their bin.
 B-roll of the supermarket shelves follows.
-The big draw at the market is sausages-everyone is buying them.
+The big draw at the market is sausages; everyone is buying them.

 15:25Copy video clip URL “The next morning.”
 Zoom from Blumberg’s hotel window.
 Radio Moscow is playing, and continues while Blumberg moves from the hotel to a car.